 Skip to main content

-Modules (modules.yaml)
+Modules (phlow.yaml)

 Modules define components or services needed by the flow.